 One of the fun things about owning a retail store (besides shopping), is that you get to merchandise the store, and create and design window displays.
-When we decided to launch Wild & Bloom, one of the things I wanted to try to tackle was creating DIY Giant Cardboard Vases for our window display.
+When we decided to launch the Wild & Bloom collection I designed, one of the things I wanted to try to tackle was creating DIY Giant Cardboard Vases for our window display.
 Every week, we have tons of recycling, so there were plenty of nice, sturdy boxes to choose from!
 While I did these on a really large scale, this would be a fun craft/decor item to make on a smaller scale for an upcycled craft or DIY pinata!
 If you need free boxes, always ask your local boutique or small store.
 There’s a chance they would be very happy to get rid of them!
 The first design I decided to tackle was a Giant Cardboard Chinoiserie Vase.

 I knew I wanted to make three different shapes and sizes.
 The challenge was figuring out the shapes, and then breaking them down into the physical shapes needed to be to construct the vases.
 I could have made smaller ones first as models, but I am a go creatively big, or go home kind of project person ( or a make it more difficult for myself project person…).

 I like constructing things out of cardboard,and if you ever wanted to make a DIY pinata out of cardboard, this is project will probably give you some good, basic steps.

 I’m going to share the easiest one first.
 I was going to share all three vases in one post, then I realized I had waaaay too many pictures and steps, so I’ve broken it down into three different posts for you.
 I first found boxes that were on the thicker side, and that fit the length I needed.

 After sketching out my shapes in chalk, I cut them out.
 I realized by the second giant cardboard vase, making a template on brown craft paper first, and then transferring the image was much easier.